orblivion/debug-cron/README.md

 This **HAS NOT** been carefully vetted or tested, including for security concerns (particularly with other users injecting commands).
 Use at your own risk.

+Requires (and should only be relevant for) a Unix environment.
 To the extent it has been tested, it was tested on Ubuntu Utropic.

 # Why